Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Introduction

 These classification theorems can be used to establish quantitative answers to Bussemaker and Neumaier's problems.
 For $\G'(2)$, Cvetkovi\'{c}, Doob and Gutman~\cite[Theorem~2.8]{CDG82} determined that there are $18$ minimal forbidden subgraphs.
 For $\G(2)$, Rao, Singhi and Vijayan~\cite[Theorem~4.1]{RSV81} observed that the number of vertices in any minimal forbidden subgraph is at most $37$, which was eventually perfected to $10$ by Kumar, Rao and Singhi~\cite{KRS82}.
 A computer search by Bussemaker and Neumaier~\cite[p~596]{BN92} established that there are, in total, $1812$ minimal forbidden subgraphs for $\G(2)$.

-In a recent work, the authors of the current paper resolved the first problem of Bussemaker and Neumaier.\footnote{The original statement of \cite[Theorem~1]{JP20} determines the set of $\la$ for which the family $\Gp$ can be defined by a finite set of forbidden \emph{general} subgraphs.
-Using the well known fact that the spectral radius of $G_1$ is at most that of $G_2$ whenever $G_1$ is a general subgraph of $G_2$, one can show that if $\G$ is a forbidden general subgraph characterization for $\Gp$, then the family $\dset{H}{\exists\, G \in \G \text{ s.t. }G\text{ is a general subgraph of }H\text{ on the same vertex set}}$ is a forbidden (induced) subgraph characterization for $\Gp$, and so the original statement of \cite[Theorem~1]{JP20} is equivalent to \cref{thm:forb1}.}
+In a recent work, the authors of the current paper resolved the first problem of Bussemaker and Neumaier.\footnote{The original statement of \cite[Theorem~1]{JP20} determines the set of $\la$ for which the subfamily of connected graphs in $\Gp$ (or equivalently, the entire family $\G'(\la)$) can be defined by a finite set of forbidden \emph{general} subgraphs.
+Using the well-known fact that the spectral radius of $G_1$ is at most that of $G_2$ whenever $G_1$ is a general subgraph of $G_2$, one can show that if $\G$ is a forbidden general subgraph characterization for $\Gp$, then the family $\dset{H}{\exists\, G \in \G \text{ s.t. }G\text{ is a general subgraph of }H\text{ on the same vertex set}}$ is a forbidden (induced) subgraph characterization for $\Gp$, and so the original statement of \cite[Theorem~1]{JP20} is equivalent to \cref{thm:forb1}.}

 \begin{theorem}[Theorem~1 of Jiang and Polyanskii~\cite{JP20}] For every integer $m \ge 2$, let $\be_m$ be the largest root of $x^{m+1} = 1 + x + \dots + x^{m-1}$, and let $\al_m := \be_m^{1/2} + \be_m^{-1/2}$.
 The family $\Gp$ of graphs with spectral radius at most $\la$ has a finite forbidden subgraph characterization if and only if $\la < \la'$ and $\la \not\in\sset{\al_2, \al_3, \dots}$, where